Title: Chief Executive Officer

 Location: 91 Second Avenue, New York , New York 10003

-Israel “Lev” Levarek, Chief Executive Officer at Toy Tokyo, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in collectible toy sales.
+Israel “Lev” Levarek, Founder & President of Toy Tokyo, has been recognized by Marquis Who’s Who Top Executives for his dedication, achievements, and leadership in the collectible toy industry.

-Mr. Levarek, a toy aficionado long past his youth, sold his Batman figurine collection to fund his enterprise, with which he remains a hands-on executive.
-He searches for trendy or popular items and makes deals for the limited items that are only sold at their store and on their website.
-He maintains a warehouse in New Jersey from which he personally trucks items to the store’s 2nd Avenue location.
+Mr. Levarek, a lifelong toy afficionado, sold his extensive Batman collection to initially fund his enterprise, with which he remains deeply involved in on a daily basis.
+He is constantly on watch for new artists & unique toys, aquiring limited items that are only sold at their store and website.

-A graduate of the Hebrew University of Jerusalem, Mr. Levarek has been a world traveler, spending a year in India, then traveling to Katmandu, trekking in the Himalayas, visiting Iran and Afghanistan, as well as living in Israel for six years and Japan.
-What drew him into the toy business was his love of going to antique shows, but he noticed that one thing was missing from the shows: vintage toys.
-Mr. Levarek saw a niche that he could fill and that is what prompted him to collect vintage robots, which were also his first purchases.
+A graduate of the Hebrew University of Jerusalem, Mr. Levarek has long been a world traveler.
+He has spent a year in India, travelled to Katmandu, trekked in the Himalayas, visited Iran and Afghanistan, lived in Israel for six years and travelled extensively to Japan.
+His love of antique shows drew him to the toy business, noticing that vintage & unique toys were few & far between at these events.
+Mr. Levarek recognized a niche that he wanted to explore, prompting him to collect vintage robots, which were among his early purchases.